voldien/jhpm/README.md

 ```

 ## Dependencies ##
+The library depends on the hpm library and the java development kit.
 ```bash
 sudo apt install default-jdk
 ```

 # License #
 This project is licensed under the GPL+3 License - see the [LICENSE](LICENSE) file for details.